 2. What if materials or equipment are stolen from my project?
 In general, building materials and equipment belong to the GC or subcontractors are NOT protected from theft by your homeowner's policy.
 A Builder's Risk Policy can be tailored to cover any of the contractor's equipment or materials that are left on your property to be installed.
 EXAMPLE: with the high cost of copper, thieves target construction sites looking for copper plumbing pipe.

 3. What if a subcontractor gets injured at my home?
 Confirm if your subcontractors carry Workers’ Compensation coverage of their own or are covered under the GC’s policy.
 If not and a subcontractor is injured on the job at your home, YOU could liable for injuries!

-4. What if policy limits aren't enough?
+4. What if policy limits are inadequate?
 General Liability limits vary, but most GCs carry a $1 million limit.
 This amount may not be enough to cover damages.
 As the homeowner, you should consider adding additional limits with the purchase of an umbrella policy.
-Ask your CIE agent if an Umbrella Policy is right for you.
-You may be surprised how affordable it can be!

-How much more is your home worth AFTER the renovation?
-Remember to speak with your CIE agent about increasing coverage for the NEW value of your property after it’s been remodeled.
+5. How much more is your home worth AFTER the renovation?
+Remember to speak with your insurance agent about increasing coverage for the NEW value of your property after it’s been remodeled.